Jesús Castillo Rangel: His life in Quintana Roo

 Don Chuchito, as his neighbors call him, dedicated himself to working on the land until he was 106 years old.
-In 2012 his wife, Fidencia Morales, passed away after living 91 years with him.
+In 2012 his wife, Fidencia Morales, died after living 91 years with him.

 In 2015, the National Institute for Older Adults (Inapam) recognized Don Chuchito nationally as the oldest person in Mexico.

 Death

-He died on December 20, 2017 at the claimed age of 121 in the town of Nicolás Bravo, municipality of Othón P. Blanco in Quintana Roo the same town he had resided the last 27 years of his life.
+He died on December 20, 2017, at the claimed age of 121 in the town of Nicolás Bravo, municipality of Othón P. Blanco in Quintana Roo the same town he had resided the last 27 years of his life.